ElisR/SmoothLandscapesGWG/README.md

 Since GWG makes direct use of the gradient, there is reason to expect that smoothing the landscape (and hence gradients) will improve a GWG-based optimiser.
 Let us now summarise the key features of this sampler.

+> [!NOTE]
+>
+> Let's pause to highlight the different objectives of the original GWG sampler and this _Kirjner et al._ paper.
+> GWG aims to fairly sample from the distribution $p(x)$ as few costly function evaluations as possible.
+> On the other hand, this paper's "directed evolution" procedure of culling unfit sequences after every round targets only the fittest sequences.
+> Mathematically, _Kirjner et al._'s clustering heuristic is arbitrary and is there to maintain diversity in practice.

+### 🧠 Aside: Gibbs Sampling

 The fitness model $f\_{\theta}$ can be viewed as an energy based model defining a Boltzmann distribution $\log{p(x)} = f\_{\theta}(x) - \log{Z}$ with normalisation constant $Z$.
 Fit sequences are more likely under this distribution.

-> [!NOTE]
+> [!WARNING]
 >
-> Let's pause to highlight the different objectives of the original GWG sampler and how it is used here.
-> GWG aims to fairly sample from the distribution $p(x)$ as few costly function evaluations as possible.
-> On the other hand, this paper's "directed evolution" procedure of culling unfit sequences after every round targets only the fittest sequences while trying to maintain diversity by applying an arbitrary clustering heuristic.
+> This section is optional for understanding the features of this paper.
+> The following introduction to GWG is almost the worst of both worlds, in that it introduces some mathematical detail while also missing out on a lot.

-The problem with trying to sample from $p(x)$ is that we don't have the normalisation constant $Z$, only the relative fitness of sequences: $f\_{\theta}(x') - f\_{\theta}(x')$.
+The problem with trying to sample from $p(x)$ is that we don't have the normalisation constant $Z$, only the relative fitness of sequences: $f\_{\theta}(x') - f\_{\theta}(x)$.
 Metropolis-Hastings sampling (an example of Markov-chain Monte Carlo) is one way of overcoming this hurdle.
 With this kind of sampling, one starts with one sequence, then iteratively forms a chain of sequences through gradual mutation.
 After enough time passes, the distribution of sequences in the chain follow the distribution $p(x)$, provided one uses a valid rule for when to mutate a sequence in the chain and when to leave it alone.